zolcsika71/CodeInGames_PY/lib/cg_py_class_merger/README.md

 In any_project folder (mars_lander for example) simply run build xxx.py, or define a file watcher in your IDE.

-Output will be cg.py in your project folder
+Output will be cg.py in your any_project folder

 ## Issues